The Chairman of Governors can be contacted via the school address through the Clerk to the Governing Body.

 (Chairman of the Board, Chairman of the Marketing Committee)

-(Member of the Finance & Facilities Committee, Compliance Committee and Nominations Committee)
+(Member of the Education Committee and Compliance Committee)

 (Member of the HR & Legal Committee)

 Diane is currently Director of Human Resources at Martineau.
 She was recruited to the Board for her employment law and HR practice expertise.
 She is a Solicitor of the Supreme Court.
 She has over ten years’ experience in recruitment, training and personnel issues.
 Diane is also Chair of Birmingham Law Society Education and Training Committee.
 Previously, before becoming a Lecturer at Birmingham University, she acquired a distinguished academic record: Law degree University College London – (1st class honours), Guildford College of Law, LLM from Clare College Cambridge (1st class honours).
 Diane is married and has two children, Edward and Emily, both educated in the private sector.

 (Member of the Education Committee and the HR & Legal Committee, Governor Responsible for EYFS)